“Bahasa Indonesianya bagus banget waktu di telpon! Saya pikir ibu orang Indonesia! Waah! Bahasa Ibunya lancar!”

 Chinta Bahasa offers online private coaching.
 They offer one-on-one or group tuition for a variety of durations.
-Depending on the course objective, number of students, and duration, their rates are upwards of IDR 100,000 or USD 7+ per hour.
+Depending on the course objective, number of students, and duration, their rates start at USD 14 per hour.

 Most of the urban centers and tourist destinations in Indonesia offer classroom coaching opportunities.
 Those outside of Jakarta, Yogyakarta, Bandung, and Bali are particularly known to attract international students of Bahasa Indonesia.

 In case you are in Bali, you should check out Jembatan Bahasa.
 They have good course structure and different strategies to help you engage in learning the language.